 Gleeson College offers Personal Development, Youth Ministry, Peer Mediation, Social Justice and Religious Education Programs, which embrace personal responsibility and Gleeson's motto 'With One Heart'.

-Cultural Immersion Trips to the Northern Territory and Iga Warta in the Flinders Ranges (SA) allow for our students to learn about Indigenous culture and traditions first hand.
+Cultural Immersion Trips to the Northern Territory, including Bathurst Island, allow our students the opportunity to learn about Indigenous culture and traditions, celebrating diversity and inclusion.

 Gleeson College offers opportunities in performing arts, athletics, swimming, team sports, dance, music, robotics and HPV (Pedal Prix).
 A strong presence in SSSSA Knockout sport has seen our College win a number of State and National Titles in both, World Football (Soccer), Indoor Soccer, Hockey, AFL Football and Netball.